 |Graphical User Interface (GUI)||✅||✅||✅||✅||❌||✅|

-Can ExpressVPN be used on PC in Australia?
+Can ExpressVPN be used on a PC?
 (Windows, Mac, Linux)

-ExpressVPN is a risk-free VPN service that works with all Windows PC laptops and desktops in Australia.
+Yes, ExpressVPN is a risk-free VPN service for Australian users that works with all Windows PC laptops and desktops.
 It’s compatible with Windows 7, Windows 8, Windows 10, and Windows 11.

 It can also be used on Raspberry Pi (armhf): 10 (Buster) and 9 (Stretch), Mint: Linux Mint Debian Edition (LMDE) 4 and Linux Mint 20.1, and Arch: latest release.

-The apps of all desktops were user-friendly.
+The apps of all desktops are user-friendly.
 However, we did take some time to learn Linux’s commands since it doesn’t have a graphical user interface (GUI).

 Can you use ExpressVPN on Android in Australia?

-ExpressVPN works with all Android tablets and smartphones in Australia.
+Yes, you can use ExpressVPN with all Android tablets and smartphones in Australia.
 The Android app of ExpressVPN is similar to its Windows counterpart, with features like a kill switch, split tunneling, auto-connect, and a few extras.
 The VPN’s Protection Summary displays a percentage of the number of times you’ve connected to the VPN since its installation.